 You have a theoretical chance to win real money

-The number of spins and/or the bet per spin are usually very small
+The number of spins and/or the bet per spin is usually very small

 The wagering requirements tend to be high